KEP-5547: Integrate Workload APIs with Job Controller

 The controller discovers or creates Workload and PodGroup as follows:

-• If more than one, treat as ambiguous and fall back (update a condition or trigger an event)
+• If more than one, treat as ambiguous and fall back (update a condition or trigger an event).

-If the Workload was created by another actor (i.e. JobSet, User creates a Workload with BasicSchedulingPolicy to opt-out of gang scheduling), the Job controller respects and uses it and its associated PodGroups if any.
-It does not treat that as an opt-out.
-The Job controller uses the discovered Workload and PodGroup (if any) when creating pods.
-The Job controller falls back (ignore the discovered Workload and PodGroup) when the discovered Workload has an unsupported structure (for alpha, when the number of PodGroupTemplates != 1).
+If the Workload was created by another actor (e.g., a higher-level controller or a user who pre-creates a Workload), the Job controller respects and uses it and its associated PodGroups when creating pods.
+The Job controller falls back (ignores the discovered Workload/PodGroup) when the discovered Workload has an unsupported structure (for alpha, when the number of PodGroupTemplates is not 1).
 In that case, a condition or event should be triggered to inform the user.
+See Interaction with BYO Workload/PodGroup for how spec.scheduling behaves in this case and why such objects are never mutated by the controller.

 OwnerReferences Relationship